 I’m caring for someone with a neurodevelopmental disability

-There is a broad range of neurodevelopmental disabilities, including: intellectual disabilities, cerebral palsy, autism spectrum disorder, Down syndrome, seizure disorders, prenatal substance exposure, language and learning disorders, attention-deficit/hyperactivity disorder (ADHD), vision impairment, hearing loss and brain injuries.
+There is a broad range of neurodevelopmental disabilities, including: intellectual disabilities, cerebral palsy, autism spectrum disorder, Down syndrome, seizure disorders, prenatal substance exposure, language and learning disorders, attention-deficit/hyperactivity disorder (ADHD) and brain injuries.

 There is also a wide range of ways these conditions can impact a person.
 In general terms, a neurodevelopmental disability refers to an impairment in physical, learning, language, and/or behavior abilities.
 These conditions may impact day-to-day functioning and result in the need for specialized care and in some cases around the clock supervision.